Does vaccine promise put U.S. consumers in a shopping mood? Retailers may have clues

 But earnings for internet and direct marketing retail companies are show about a 43% rise in the quarter, while apparel retail earnings are forecast to fall 40.1%.

 Nordstrom Inc , Gap Inc and American Eagle Outfitters Inc report earnings next week.
-(Reporting by Caroline Valetkevitch; Editing by Alden Bentley and Cynthia Osterman) ((caroline.valetkevitch@thomsonreuters.com; +1 646 223 6393; Reuters Messaging: caroline.valetkevitch.thomsonreuters.com@reuters.net)) Keywords: USA STOCKS/RETAILERS (PIX)
+(Reporting by Caroline Valetkevitch; Editing by Alden Bentley and Cynthia Osterman) ((caroline.valetkevitch@thomsonreuters.com; +1 646 223 6393; Reuters Messaging: caroline.valetkevitch.thomsonreuters.com@reuters.net)) Keywords: USA STOCKS/RETAILERS (REPEAT, PIX)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.